uniwebcms/framework/docs/terminology.md

 ### Uniweb Framework

-**What it is:** The open-source (GPL-3.0) framework for building and running sites with Foundations.
-Works standalone with your own infrastructure.
+**What it is:** The open-source (GPL-3.0) framework for building Foundations and sites.
+It includes a Runtime Engine (RTE) to render sites with their chosen Foundations.

 **What it provides:**